 Remember though, the basic treatment for gastro is to rest and try and keep up your fluids.
 And don’t forget to wash your hands to avoid passing it on!

-Dr Fiona Bisshop specialises in LGBT health and is available by appointment at Holdsworth House Medical Brisbane.
-Call (07) 3894 0794 or visit the Holdsworth House website.
+Dr Fiona Bisshop specialises in LGBT health.
 Read more by Dr Bisshop on her website here or contact her on Twitter.
 Send your health question to email@example.com and Dr Bisshop will answer them anonymously in QNews Magazine.

 For the latest lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) news in Australia, visit qnews.com.au.
 Check out our latest magazines or find us on Facebook, Twitter, Instagram and YouTube.